phpzf93/telegram-modular-bot/README.md

 - ✅ Enhanced admin panel with user and wallet management
 - ✅ Added comprehensive logging and error handling

-The bot is now ready for production use with proper payment integration!
+The bot is now ready for production use with proper payment integration!#   t e l e g r a m - m o d u l a r - b o t    